gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for a CRYPTO chunk that will be the only chunk in the SCTP packet to be sent.
-DATA chunks received shall be silently discarded.
+DATA chunks received with PPID different than Protection engine PPID shall be silently discarded.
 Note that User Data in PROTECTED state are not used for creating DATA chunks, the only DATA chunk being handled are the ones with Protection Engine PPID
 (see {{iana-payload-protection-id}}) related to Protection Engine